Statue Of Liberty Tickets And Tours

 • Visit Ellis Island: As I mentioned before, once you finish visiting the Statue of Liberty, you can return to the Liberty Island pier and, if the beautiful views of Manhattan allow you to get away, you can get on the ferry to Ellis Island, a must-see.

-Book a visit to the Statue of Liberty
+Book a ticket or tour to the Statue of Liberty

 Visit Ellis Island